chrissimon-au/tdd-ddd-demo-dotnet/README.md

 This repository contains a demo of applying Test-Driven Development (TDD) in the implementation of a simple CRUD system and gradually refactoring towards DDD tactical patterns as more complex requirements arise.

+It is used to support a [live-coding conference talk](https://sessionize.com/s/chris-simon/tdd-ddd-c-from-the-ground-up-a-live-coding-demo/64826).

 This demo is in DotNet.
 Other demos are:

 * [Java](https://github.com/chrissimon-au/tdd-ddd-demo-java)